Pituitary Tumor (Tumor Inside the Brain)- My Experience

 Pituitary Gland and Tumors

 A pituitary gland is found at the base of your brain.
 It's a small oval shaped gland right below the optic nerve.
-When you get a pituitary tumor, it is in your pituitary gland.
+When you get a tumor, it is in your pituitary gland.

 There are two types of Pituitary tumors: Microadenomas (small tumors) and Macroadenomas (large tumors).
 The macroadenoma can put pressure on your optic nerves.
 A type of pituitary tumor is also called a prolactinoma and another one causes Cushing's Syndrome